Attendance

 If you do not contact the school, you will receive a phone call, as will your contacts to establish the nature of the absence.
 If there continues to be no contact, a member of staff may carry out a home visit.

-We appreciate that there are times when your child won’t be unwell enough to attend school (see Should I Keep My Child Off School?
+We appreciate that there are times when your child won’t be well enough to attend school (see Should I Keep My Child Off School?
 Leaflet below), however everyday coughs, colds and headaches are not a reason for your child to miss valuable learning time.
 If you do visit your GP, we may ask that you provide a copy of the appointment card or prescription to support your child’s absence.

 Lateness